-Press the shutter button the rest of the way down.
+6. Press the shutter button the rest of the way down.

-- · The camera performs center focus if it cannot detect a face. - The only focus mode available while face detection is enabled is Auto Focus (AF). - Face detection may take a bit longer when you hold the camera sideways. - · Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject - Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes (For YouTube, Voice Recording) - easy Mode - Movie Recording - · The following function is disabled when shooting with face detection. - Multi AF
+- · The camera performs center focus if it cannot detect a face. - The only focus mode available while face detection is enabled is Auto Focus (AF). - Face detection may take a bit longer when you hold the camera sideways. - Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject - Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes (For YouTube, Voice Recording) - Movie Recording - The AF area setting (page 39) is ignored while face detection is enabled.